munificent/craftinginterpreters/book/inheritance.md

 class that everything inherits from, so when you omit the superclass clause, the class has *no* superclass, not even an implicit one.

-We want to capture this new syntax in the class declaration's AST node:
+We want to capture this new syntax in the class declaration's AST node.

 ^code superclass-ast (1 before, 1 after)